Chargeback: What is Payment Fraud and How to Prevent It

 By definition, payment fraud is criminal deception meant to bring personal or financial gain to the fraudster.
 Fraud is very easy to comprehend on its own, but when paired with words like friendly, true, and chargeback, it takes on a whole new meaning, especially for merchants.

-When a cardholder disputes a transaction with their bank or credit card company instead of resolving a refund with the merchant with the intent to get something for free, they’re committing chargeback fraud.
+When a cardholder disputes a transaction with their bank or credit card company with the intent to get something for free, they’re committing chargeback fraud.
 Also known as friendly fraud, it represents a way of abusing the chargeback process to obtain a secure refund without notifying the merchant.

 There are many reasons for a fraudulent chargeback.
 Some of the most common include: